carlos-mercado/network-concepts-notes/notes.typ

 #align(center, block[
   CSMA/CD is used for wired ethernet, and CSMA/CA is used for wireless.
 CSMA/CA makes sure that there is no other network cards transmitting before transmitting and if there is it waits a bit.
 Also, CD has a procedure that it follows in case of a collision.
 CA does not
 ])

+#pagebreak()
+#line(length: 100%)
+== Chapter 21: ARP - The Address Resolution Protocol

+=== _Notes_

+Problem: How do we send data over LAN to another computer on the same subnet?

+What we *NEED* to build an Ethernet Frame:
+- The data that we want to send and it's length.
+- Our source MAC Address
+- The destination MAC Address

+Here's what we *DO* know:
+- The data we want to send and it's length.
+- The source MAC address.
+- The source IP Address
+- The destination IP address

+Do you see the issue?
+We don't know the destination MAC Address.

+\ _Recall_ \
+Network cards only listen for Ethernet frames addressed specifically to them.
+So any frames that are not addressed to them are ignored.

+But we can override this behavior with the *broadcast frame*.
+This is a frame that has a destination MAC Address of ff:ff:ff:ff:ff:ff.

+ARP makes use of this fact.

+\ _The Address Resolution Protocol_ \
+We need the receiving computer's MAC Address, how is this done?

+Here are the steps:
+1. The source computer will broadcast the Ethernet frame that contains the destination IP address.
+This is the ARP request.

+2. All computers on the LAN get the ARP request.
+All the computers on the LAN will examine it.
+But only the computer with the IP address specified in the ARP request will continue.
+The other computers get discard the packet.

+3. The destination computer with the specified IP addresse builds an ARP response.
+This Ethernet frame contains the destination computer's MAC address.

+4. The destination computer sends that ARP response back to the source computer.

+5. The source computer receives the ARP response, and now it knows the destination computer's MAC address.

+\ _ARP Caching_ \
+Would it not be annoying going through that entire ARP protocol every time that you needed to send Ethernet frames to another computer?

+We can cache the MAC Address for a little bit.

+\ _ARP Structure_ \
+(Total fixed length of 28 octets)
+`
+The payload:
+- 2 octets: Hardware Type (Ethernet is 0x0001)
+- 2 octets: Protocol Type (IPv4 is 0x8000)
+- 1 octets: Hardware address length in octets (Ethernet is 0x06)
+- 1 octets: Protocol address length in octets (IPv4 is 0x04)
+- 2 octets: Operation (0x01 for request, 0x02 for reply)
+- 6 octets: Sender hardware address (Sender MAC Address)
+- 4 octets: Sender protocol address (Sender IP Address)
+- 6 octets: Target hardware address (Target MAC Address)
+- 4 octets: Target protocol address (Target IP Address) `

+=== _Questions_

+- *Describe the problem that ARP is solving.* \
+#align(center, block[
+  When I try to send a Ethernet packet to another network card on the same network, a problem comes up.
+I need to know the MAC address of the receiving network card to send the packet, so how do I get that?
+That is where ARP comes in and gives us a way of getting the hardware address of the receiving network card that was previously unknown.
+])

+- *Why do entries in ARP caches has to expire* \
+#align(center, block[
+  They have to expire because it is possible they can go stale.
+The info that is stored in the ARP cache is a IP Address => MAC address MAP.
+So if a computer disconnects from a network and another new computer connect to the same network and is assigned that old computer's IP address the data would be send to the new computer's hardware address.
+Which is not the behavior that we want.
+])

+- *Why can't IPv6 use ARP* \
+#align(center, block[
+  The target and sender addresses only numbers of at most 4-bytes or 4 octets, IPv6 addresses are 16 bytes.
+])

+/*
+These are my questions for this chapter

+If you have the destination computer's IP address, why do you have to broadcast the ARP packet to everybody?

+*/